CoreyCole/datastar/LLM_context/alpine.ai.md

-# DataStar Guide: From Alpine.js to DataStar
+# Datastar Guide: From Alpine.js to DataStar

-This guide will help you transition from Alpine.js to DataStar, exploring the similarities and differences while providing practical examples of both frameworks side by side.
+This guide will help you transition from Alpine.js to Datastar, exploring the similarities and differences while providing practical examples of both frameworks side by side.

 ## Table of Contents